isobelthompson/nhsbsa-digital-playbook/src/power-bi/standards/user_hints/user-hints.md

 There are many functionalities available in a Power BI dashboard, and our users have varying levels of data literacy and data visualisation skills to navigate our data products.
 To ensure our users get the most from our products, and are utilising them, this guidance has been designed to help aid our users in navigating our Power BI data products.

 This document is designed to be a snapshot of useful functionalities for an end user.
-Microsoft have comprehensive consumer manuals online for end users - [Link][hint 1].
+Microsoft have [comprehensive consumer manuals][hint 1] online for end users.

 To ensure our users have access to this information as they need it, it is recommended to add a ‘User Hints’ page to the dashboard, which is hidden unless the user clicks on the button and relevant description to navigate to this page.
 This links in with the ‘Layout of a dashboard’ and ‘About Pages’ documentation guidance.